garengh4/create-react-app/README.md

 shortcut available in JS to quickly access individual elements of an array or individual fields of an object
 - deconstructing object: key names have to match the var name and we can access those values quickly
-- deconstructing an object that is passed as an argument to a functioin => discuss with props
+- deconstructing an object that is passed as an argument to a function => discuss with props

 ## Topic: React Hooks, Props